badsyntax/babel-builtin-polyfills/README.md

 configure the `transform-object-rest-spread` plugin to use builtIns: `"useBuiltIns": true`.
 The results in the plugin using `Object.assign` instead of `_extends` (and then `Object.assign` might be pollyfilled based on your env).

-Unfortunately I haven't found a nice solution for polyfilling browser/DOM specific features like `fetch`.
+I haven't found a nice automatic solution for polyfilling browser/DOM specific features like `fetch`.

 Input: